CMU-Perceptual-Computing-Lab/openpose/doc/installation/2_additional_settings.md

 ### Calibration Module
-The instrinsic camera calibration toolbox is included by default.
+The intrinsic camera calibration toolbox is included by default.

 To enable the extrinsic camera parameter estimation toolbox, you must also enable `WITH_EIGEN` in CMake during [CMake Configuration](#cmake-configuration).
 You can perform any of the 3 following options (but only 1 of them!)
 - Recommended: Simply set the `WITH_EIGEN` flag to `AUTOBUILD`.
 CMake will automatically download Eigen and configure OpenPose to use it.
 If you prefer to download it manually (or if your firewall blocks CMake from downloading it):